Terms and Conditions

 1. GUARANTEE OF AUTHENTICITY: This is not a "buyers beware" auction.
 All works are guaranteed authentic as follows:

 b.
-Signature: Each individually written signature is guaranteed to be the authentic hand written signature of the person whose name appears in the signature, i.e. not a counterfeit or forgery, unless specifically exempted or qualified.
+Signature: Each individually written signature is guaranteed to be the authentic hand written signature of the person whose name appears in the signature, i.e. not a counterfeit or forgery, unless specifically exempted or qualified or disqualified by the attribution of the lot.

 c.
 Descriptions: Other descriptive material is presented for information only and while prepared with the intention to be as complete and accurate as possible is explicitly not covered by the guarantee.